JuliaIO/VideoIO.jl/README.md

     # As a shortcut for just video, you can upen the file directly
     # with openvideo
     #f = VideoIO.openvideo(video_file)

+    # Alternatively, you can open the camera with opencamera().
+    # The default device is "0" on Windows, "/dev/video0" on Linux,
+    # and "Integrated Camera" on OSX.
+If using something other
+    # than the default, pass it in as the first parameter (as a string).
+    #f = VideoIO.opencamera()

     img = read(f, Image)
     canvas, _ = ImageView.view(img)